icedwater/CondMDI/data_loaders/custom/README.md

 ## Producing Output

+The result of the synthesis is a numpy array, `results.npy`, which contains the sequences.
+Each of these sequences can be converted into BVH format using the [joints2bvh][momjoints] script from the momask project, which other tools can convert to formats such as FBX.

 - can the existing scripts convert arbitrary J-joint rigs to the correct form? (no, need to fix)
 - will need to update momask joints2bvh: convert() to use nonstandard rig as well